CSS3 Transitions – Are We There Yet?

 Getting Started

-- Apple Safari (supported in Safari 3.1 and later, and in iPhone OS 2.0 and later.)
+To get started, you’ll need a browser that supports CSS3 Transitions:- Apple Safari (supported in Safari 3.1 and later, and in iPhone OS 2.0 and later.)

 - Google Chrome